 After I finished laughing, something clicked.
 Although her words were indeed hilarious, she does touch on a sensitive topic when it comes to women in the dating world.
 In today’s market, the cannabis industry seems to have opened its doors for women and has created products to help women feel more inclusive in this lucrative industry.
 However, even though women are building cannabis companies and expanding their message, the images of females using cannabis to sell a product have been going on for years.

-Do these images cause more harm than good for single canna-ladies looking for romance?
+these images cause more harm than good for single canna-ladies looking for

 When it comes to the dating world, finding a partner can be scary.
 We want to show our best selves to a potential partner, but what does that mean for someone who smokes cannabis regularly?
 While it’s perfectly normal for couples to connect over a glass of wine, most women think the same about weed.
 In fact, after speaking to a group of canna-moms through the motherhood app Peanut, most of the women proclaimed that it should not be an issue and “if they don’t like it, then it’s their loss, not mine.”

 However, there’s still a stigma with women who smoke cannabis, whether that’s in the dating world or their communities.
 Research done by Women in Cannabis Study LLC concluded that within their study, 68 percent of women use cannabis daily while 87 percent use cannabis at least weekly which means there are more female consumers of cannabis than there are males.
 However, in that same study, 66 percent have been shamed for their cannabis use and the shamers vary from extended family, healthcare professionals, and even ex-partners.